RichardMandle/hpc_tools/README.md

 Make a working orca .inp file from a gaussian .gjf file.
 Works OK for simple things (tested with opt, freq, goat).
 You can specify a few things:<br>
         -i = input file (.gjf)
         -o = output file (.inp)
-        -m = method (uses gaussain one by default, removing things that wont work, but you can pass anything you like (e.g. "goat gf2n-xtb", "opt freq am1" etc)
+        -n = name of job file to use (defaults to same as gjf, or, if not present, "ORCA JOB") -m = method (uses gaussain one by default, removing things that wont work, but you can pass anything you like (e.g. "goat gf2n-xtb", "opt freq am1" etc)
+        -b = pass a custom block; e.g. you might do -b "%DOCKER GUEST \"dioxane.xyz\" end" to run a docker calculation, or -b "%tddft, NRoots 50, maxdim 20, tda true, end" to do a TD calculation
         -cpu = number of cpu cores to use (note this means ORCA will want the full path to the binary I think, so probably wont work as you intend)
         -mem = ammount of ram, specify units (e.g. -mem 4GB not -mem 4)
         -all = do all files in a directory (if -i is a directory, like ./gaussian_inputs or something)